EZ-Robotics/EZ-Template/ez-template-docs/tutorials/tuning_pid_constants.md

 ### Angular
 Run a test program where the robot travels to (0, 24) then (24, 24) with pure pursuit.

-Increase kP until the robot starts to oscilate around the target heading a little, increase kD until this goes away.
+Increase kP until the robot starts to oscillate around the target heading a little, increase kD until this goes away.
 If needed you can add kI too.

 ```cpp
 chassis.pid_odom_angular_constants_set(6.5, 0.0, 52.5);